 Jacquelin Datiz joined the Family Promise of Essex in April 2022.
 Jacquelin is a compassionate community service professional with a history of exemplary service delivery.
 Jacquelin earned her Bachelor of Arts degree in Criminal Justice with a minor in Psychology.
 She takes great pride in connecting with the population she serves.
 Jacquelin was previously employed at Oasis, A Safe Haven for Women and Children in Paterson, NJ.
 She was also employed at Catholic Charities Hope House in Dover, NJ as a Rapid Re-Housing Case Manager.
 Jacquelin is excited about her undoubtedly lifelong career in social services and is committed to providing the best service experience possible to all she encounters along her journey!

-Chanel, a graduate of Thomas Edison State University, she had the pleasure of working for corporate America at a Fortune 500 company which started her on her path to working with children and families.
+Chanel Dupree, is a graduate of Thomas Edison State University and she had the pleasure of working for corporate America at a Fortune 500 company, which started her on her path to working with children and families.
 Chanel has spent more than 15 years working with vulnerable children and families.
-In addition to having been a CASA Volunteer in both Essex and Bergen counties and working as a caseworker with the Department of Child Protection and Permanency, she is a certified drug and alcohol counselor who has served as a family advocate and educator with the Family Support Organization, a facilitator with RWJ Barnabas Institute for Prevention and Recovery, and with The Center for Alcohol and Drug Resources/Children’s Aid and Family Services, all opportunities to be part of the prevention, treatment and recovery process, reaffirming her belief the best way to see change is to be change through advocacy and support.
+In addition to having been a CASA Volunteer in both Essex and Bergen counties, and working as a caseworker with the Department of Child Protection and Permanency, she is a certified drug and alcohol counselor who has served as a family advocate and educator with the Family Support Organization, a facilitator with RWJ Barnabas Institute for Prevention and Recovery, and with The Center for Alcohol and Drug Resources/Children’s Aid and Family Services, all opportunities to be part of the prevention, treatment and recovery process, reaffirming her belief the best way to see change is to be change through advocacy and support.
 Chanel’s grant-funded work with the Central Jersey Family Consortium as a Perinatal Opioid Project Consultant included training and presenting on Opioid Use Disorder among pregnant women.